Week 2 - Cutting

 It's week 2 of the Bar Code Quilt Along and we're cutting strips this week.
 It's a fair bit of cutting, so I'd suggest breaking it up into a couple of sessions to save your wrists and fingers.

-First off, press your fabric before cutting, even if you didn't prewash it.
 Wrinkles from being folded, or rolled on the bolt, can really mess up your accuracy.

-Secondly, use the ruler to measure the width of your strips, not your mat.
-I don't know what your preference is, usually, for cutting, but some people use the measurements on the ruler to line up the fabric and cut, and others use the measurements on the mat.
+I don't know what your cutting preference is, usually, but some people use the measurements on the ruler to line up the fabric and cut, and others use the measurements on the mat.
 In this case, use the ruler because it will be more accurate.
-If you have a stripology or similar ruler, you can use that as well and make your life a bit easier (although I'm not sure if it does all the strip sizes we need here).
+If you have a Creative Grids Stripology or other slotted ruler, I definitely recommend using that.

 I personally also like to have a couple of gummy bears (no mess!) and a cup of tea handy, and possibly a podcast on the phone if the cutting doesn't require too much thinking.

 Since we don't need the full 21" to make the blocks, you can be generous when cutting them in half, too.
 I like to put a few of the strips on my mat with their folds lined up and then cut across them all, cutting the fold off to cut them in half.
 Depending on how the fabric was folded on the bolt, you may have one slightly longer and one slightly shorter strip now, but that doesn't matter so much for these.
-(Don't cut the 1.5" strips of background fabric in half yet, we'll cut those when we get to week 5).

 you should cut the 1.5" strips for the bars (your main colours) in 21" strips, along with the 2" and the 2.5" strips of background fabrics.